Sobilo34/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 # 0x04.
 C - More functions, more nested loops
 <img src="https://sammykingx.com.ng/wp-content/uploads/2023/03/blog_post-thumbnail.png" width="100%" height="300px">
+## Project description:
+This concept of this projects is to solve many problems/challenges with Nested loops

 ## Learning Objectives:
 - What are nested loops and how to use them